svkucheryavski/mdatoolsm.gitbook/chapter3/text.md

 See "help prep" for list of available methods.
 ```
 Method `show()`displays the list of added preprocessing methods, their order as well as some help information.
-Now we can apply the preprocessing methods from the object to the data.
+Now we can apply the preprocessing methods of the created object to the data.
 In order to compare the original and preprocessed data we create a copy for the dataset.
 ```matlab

 pdata = copy(data);